cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 TA and students together feel the students have not mastered the lab check-off task, the students are encouraged to take a few minutes and try again.

-For each _lab report task_ you must take some notes, save a screenshot, and/or record some data for your lab report.
-Students can start working on their lab report during their lab session, but will likely need to continue working on their lab report after the lab session.
-The lab report is due on Thursday at 11:59pm.

 !!! success "Lab Check-Off Task 1: Setup FPGA Board"